Discrete and continuum models for the coevolutionary dynamics between CD8+ cytotoxic T lymphocytes and tumour cells: Numerical simulations

-\paragraph{Patterns of phenotypic coevolution between tumour cells and CTLs: impact of the parameters $\theta_C$ and $\theta_T$} Figure~\ref{fig:new2} displays the plots of the phenotype distributions of tumour cells (top panel) and CTLs (central panel) at the end of numerical simulations (i.e. close to numerical equilibrium) alongside the plots of the corresponding time evolution of the total cell numbers (bottom panel).
-In agreement with the analytical results presented in Section~\ref{spatio-temporal perturbations}, when condition~\eqref{condition} is satisfied and conditions~\eqref{cond:thetaeta1}, \eqref{cond:thetaeta2} and~\eqref{cond:patterns} are met as well, patterns of phenotypic coevolution between tumour cells and CTLs may emerge.
-Moreover, the top and central panels of Figure~\ref{fig:new2} show that, coherently with the shape of the function $B(k)$ defined via~\eqref{eq:B(k)} (\emph{cf.} the plots in Figure~\ref{fig:final3}), smaller values of $\theta_C$ and $\theta_T$ correlate with the formation of more peaks in the phenotype distributions of the two cell populations.
+\paragraph{Robustness of numerical results} The plots in Figure~\ref{fig:new1} demonstrate that there is an excellent quantitative agreement between the results of numerical simulations of the individual-based model and numerical solutions of the corresponding continuum model.
+Moreover, consistently with the results of linear stability analysis of the continuum model presented in Section~\ref{temporal perturbations}, these numerical results show that the total numbers of tumour cells and CTLs converge either to the steady-state values given by~\eqref{steady_b} (\emph{cf.} Figure~\ref{fig:new1}{\bf a}), or the steady-state values given by~\eqref{steady_d} (\emph{cf.} Figure~\ref{fig:new1}{\bf b-d}), depending on the fact that the choices of the model parameters are such that condition~\eqref{condition1} or condition~\eqref{condition} holds, respectively.
+When convergence to the steady state $(\rho_{C2}^*,\rho_{T2}^*)$ given by~\eqref{steady_d} occurs, in the long run, the value of the average immune score $\overline{I}$ defined via~\eqref{def:avgI} reflects the value of the ratio $\rho_{T2}^*/\rho_{C2}^*$.
+Therefore, in the framework of our tumour classification based on the average immune score $\overline{I}$ (see page 5), if condition~\eqref{condition} is met: cold tumour-like scenarios and hot tumour-like scenarios will emerge when the values of the model parameters are such that the ratio $\rho_{T2}^*/\rho_{C2}^*$ is smaller than $1$ or at least about one order of magnitude larger than $1$, respectively, whereas altered tumour-like scenarios will emerge in the remaining cases.
+This has been confirmed by the results of additional numerical simulations (results not shown).
+Hence, independently of the specific values of the model parameters, provided that assumption~\eqref{condition} is satisfied, cell dynamics qualitatively similar to those of Figure~\ref{fig:new1}, and corresponding to hot, altered or cold tumour scenarios, will be observed depending on the value of the ratio $\rho_{T2}^*/\rho_{C2}^*$.
+This testifies to the robustness of the numerical results presented here. \paragraph{Patterns of phenotypic coevolution between tumour cells and CTLs: impact of the parameters $\theta_C$ and $\theta_T$} Figure~\ref{fig:new2} displays the plots of the phenotype distributions of tumour cells (top panel) and CTLs (central panel) at the end of numerical simulations (i.e. close to numerical equilibrium) alongside the plots of the corresponding time evolution of the total cell numbers (bottom panel).
+In agreement with the analytical results presented in Section~\ref{spatio-temporal perturbations}, when condition~\eqref{condition} is satisfied and conditions~ \eqref{cond:thetaeta2} and~\eqref{cond:patterns} are met as well, patterns of phenotypic coevolution between tumour cells and CTLs may emerge.
+Moreover, the top and central panels of Figure~\ref{fig:new2} show that, coherently with the shape of the function $B$ defined via~\eqref{eq:B(k)} (\emph{cf.} the plots in Figure~\ref{fig:final3}), smaller values of $\theta_C$ and $\theta_T$ correlate with the formation of more peaks in the phenotype distributions of the two cell populations.
 The plots in Figure~\ref{fig:new2} also demonstrate that there is a good agreement between numerical simulations of the individual-based and continuum models.

 Sample temporal dynamics of such patterns are summarised by the plots in Figure~\ref{fig:final4}, which show that clonal expansion leads to a rapid proliferation of CTLs that are targeted to the antigens mostly expressed by tumour cells, whereas self-regulation mechanisms induce formerly stimulated CTLs to decay.
 In turn, the antigen-specific cytotoxic action of CTLs causes the selection of those tumour cells that are able to escape immune recognition.
 As a result, immune competition induces the formation of multiple peaks in the phenotype distribution of tumour cells.
 This concurrently shapes the phenotype distribution of CTLs with a time shift corresponding to the time required for the CTLs to adapt to the antigenic distribution of tumour cells.
 The plots in Figure~\ref{fig:final4} demonstrate that there is again a good agreement between numerical simulations of the individual-based and continuum models.